briansimiyuj/doctor-appointment-app/README.md

     b.
 Create footer menu which will have a list of links
     c.
 Create right side of the footer which will have a contact section
       i.
 Create social media icons and links
     d.
-Create copyright section which will have a paragraph
+Create copyright section which will have a /paragraph

+### About Page

+The About page is a simple page that explains what MediCare is and what it does.
+It will have a heading, an image, about text and WhyChooseUs section.

+  1. Create a About page and mount it on Script component and provide a route for it